Magic continuum in twisted bilayer square lattice with staggered flux: Analytical study of the Magic continuum

 In this section, we discuss the magic continuum of the twisted bilayer staggered-flux square lattice where the two layers are deformed by rigid rotations of angles $\pm \theta /2$ respectively.
 As discussed in Sec. \ref{subsec:twist}, upon the field redefinition and the re-scaling of momentum and energy, the Hamiltonian of this twisted bilayer is given by Eq. \eqref{eq:Ham_twist}.
 As explained above, it suffices to focus only on the $\mu^3 = +1$ valley.
 We notice that the problem can be further simplified using the following basis of the single-particle wavefunction

 The Hamiltonian Eq. \eqref{eq:Ham_twist} of the twisted bilayer system is diagonal in the $s = \pm 1 $ basis.
-We would like to comment that, as shown in App. \ref{app:general_tunneling}, $s$ is always a good quantum number in the twisted bilayer system even when we consider the most general form of spin-independent interlayer layer tunneling $M[\u]$ (including the Fourier components beyond the minimal set) allowed by the constraints discussed in Sec. \ref{subsec:bootstrap}.
+We would like to comment that, as shown in App. \ref{app:general_tunneling}, $s$ is always a good quantum number in the twisted bilayer system even when we consider the most general form of spin-independent interlayer tunneling $M[\u]$ (including the Fourier components beyond the minimal set) allowed by the constraints discussed in Sec. \ref{subsec:bootstrap}.
 In the following discussions, we will still focus on the Hamiltonian Eq. \eqref{eq:Ham_twist} where the interlayer tunneling involves the minimal and most dominant set of Fourier components.
-For a given quantum number $s$, the single-particle Hamiltonian that acts on $\psi$ reads
+Physically, the quantum number $s$ can be understood as inherited from the spatial regions where $\u$ is locally close to $\u =\pm \hat{\x}$ and $\u =\pm \hat{\bm{y}}$ and where the interlayer tunneling acquires its most contribution from.
+In these spatial regions, each of combination of the quantum number $s=\pm 1$ and the valley index $\mu^3=\pm 1$ is locally associated with one of the four Dirac cones shown in Fig. \ref{fig_uniform} (obtained with the uniform deformation).
+For a given quantum number $s$ (and the fixed valley index $\mu^3 =1$), the single-particle Hamiltonian that acts on $\psi$ reads

 This Hamiltonian equivalently describes a Dirac fermion in a periodically modulated effective background magnetic field $B(\x)=2s(w_a\cos x_1+w_s\cos x_2)$ written in a Coulomb gauge.
 The problem of Dirac fermion in an effective periodic magnetic field has been shown to emerge and has been investigated in the contexts of strained graphene \cite{guinea2008midgap, wehling2008midgap}, graphene in a field \cite{snyman2009gapped,tan2010graphene} and strained topological crystalline insulators \cite{Liang}.
+As a brief remark, our analysis has been focusing on the limit $t/\Delta = 1$ where the continuum description of the single-layer theory Eq. \eqref{eq:Ham} has an isotropic Dirac velocity.
+When we take $t/\Delta\neq 1$ in Eq. \eqref{eq:lattice_ham}, namely when the Dirac velocity of the single-layer theory develops a valley-dependent anisotropy, the above equation \eqref{eq:period_B} would only get modified by a valley-dependent velocity anisotropy.
+The terms induced by the interlayer tunneling remain intact and all the analyses below can still carry over.
+Hence, we will continue the analysis in the isotropic limit in the following.

 In this section, we will discuss the exponential reduction of the Dirac velocity in the Hamiltonian Eq. \eqref{eq:period_B}, the emergence of flattened bands and the associated large number of low-energy states in the magic continuum.
 We will also discuss the analytical understanding of the infinite connectivity of all the bands shown in Fig. \ref{fig:nonchiral}.